 Before receiving the PhD degree, the candidate is expected to serve as a teaching assistant in anthropology, or teach a course in anthropology at least once.
-The course must be evaluated by the students enrolled and this evaluation should be shared and discussed with the PhD student's advisor.
+The course must be evaluated by the students enrolled and this evaluation should be shared and discussed with the PhD student's chair.

 While not a formal requirement of the PhD program, students are strongly encouraged to apply for external grant funding and to begin publishing their research in peer-reviewed journals before completion of their PhDs.
-Peer-reviewed publications allow the broader dissemination of ones work to benefit the scientific community and demonstrate ones capability to so meaningfully contribute.
-Grant funding allows one to conduct higher quality research and demonstrates ones ability to support their work and have an external check on the merits of their research plans.
+Peer-reviewed publications allow the broader dissemination of one’s work to benefit the scientific community and demonstrate one’s capability to so meaningfully contribute.
+Grant funding allows one to conduct higher quality research and demonstrates one’s ability to support their work and have an external check on the merits of their research plans.
 It is difficult to get post-PhD jobs in academia without a strong grant funding and publication record.
 For students who decide not to continue in academia, grants and publications are still likely to be helpful on the job market.
 Students should strategize with the chair of their PhD supervisory committee and associate advisor about applying for grants and submitting their work for publication.